AdsJumbo/AdsJumbo.com/README.md

 Download at NuGet: https://www.nuget.org/packages/AdsJumbo/

-AdsJumbo SDK supports: Windows UWP Apps (Windows 10, C# XAML) and Unity3D Games If you have any questions about SDK or need help with implementation, please email us at: info@adsjumbo.com
+AdsJumbo SDK supports: Windows UWP Apps (Windows 10, C# XAML) and Unity3D Games</br>
+If you have any questions about SDK or need help with implementation, please email us at: info@adsjumbo.com